starrylive/math/overview.md

 - applications of math

 Well, that's not cool enough.
 What I want is to give you some ideas about things below:
-- 0101 in computers(How does computers work)
+- 0101 in computers(How does computer work)
 - Proofs sequences logic and graphs(Discrete mathematics)
 - Wave-particle duality(Calculus)
 - Non-negative Matrix Factorization(Linear algebra)